VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog7logic.md

 {{< tip >}}C does not have a 'for each' system{{< /tip >}}

 Many languages have a convient system for iterating over each item in a data structure without needing to explicitly know the size of the structure before hand.
 This is generally really nice to read too.
 C doesn't have this.
 Oddly, python **ONLY** has for-each loops.
 The `range()` function previously just generates this list were iterating over internally.
-So, when you see `for i in range(10):` you can read it as "for each element, i, in the the range 0 though 9".
+So, when you see `for i in range(10):` you can read it as "for each element, i, in the range 0 though 9".
 The power of this comes in python's (and languages that support "for each") ability to iterate over non-numeric types and ranges.
 For example,

 ```python
 for letter in "Oppinioned Guides":